KevinAst/dmrst/pkgs/server/src/auth.md

       has a consistent API.

-      The client rendition is a singleton _(because it services the entire module scope)_, and is a reactive store _(so changes are immediately reflected throughout the code base)_.
+      The client rendition is a singleton _(because it services the entire module scope)_, and is a reactive svelte store _(so changes are immediately reflected throughout the code base)_.

       From a server perspective, many User objects are maintained _(because the server manages multiple clients)_.
 User objects are "contained in" and "accessed through" the Device obj.

+      - **Please NOTE** that it is possible for multiple devices to contain copies of the same logical user.

+        This will occur when a user concurrently accesses visualize-it from :
+        1. different computers
+        2. different browser instances (e.g. chrome/edge/safari/etc)
+        3. different locations

+        **This is OK!**

+        Keep in mind that, when this happens, there is **NO** synchronization between these devices _(as there is between active browser windows of the same device)_.

     - **Socket obj**: A single WebSocket is maintained for every visualize-it app instance.  **visualize-it** needs this